IMBalENce/Lego-Electron-Microscope-Fleet/README.md

 # Lego-Electron-Microscope-Fleet
  A fleet of miniaturized electron microscope LEGO models based on FEI TEMs and SEMs

- The .lxf files was designed in LEGO digital designer software.
+ The .lxf files were designed in LEGO digital designer software.
 Output images were rendered with Bluerender.

 <img src="Images_exports/Mini_comparison.jpg" width="800">